UQ: Observations Workshop - January 17-19, 2012

 LOCATION: Asheville, NC

-The workshop is co-sponsored by the Cooperative Institute for Climate and Satellites (CICS-NC) and by SAMSI.
-It is organized in cooperation with the Program in Spatial Statistics and Environmental Statistics (SSES) at the Ohio State University.
-The event will be hosted by CICS at its Asheville, NC, facilities.
+The workshop was co-sponsored by the Cooperative Institute for Climate and Satellites (CICS-NC) and by SAMSI.
+It was organized in cooperation with the Program in Spatial Statistics and Environmental Statistics (SSES) at the Ohio State University.
+The event was hosted by CICS at its Asheville, NC, facilities.

 Motivation and Goals